git4humans/git4humans/README.md

 no changes added to commit (use "gt +" and/or "gt save")

-You have some recent changes in this branch.
+You have some unstaged changes in this branch.

 Do you want to save all the changes? (y/n) _
 ```